 Radar detectors and laser detectors are LEGAL to use in British Columbia, but not in Manitoba, New Brunswick; Newfoundland, Ontario, Prince Edward Island, and Quebec.

 Please CONTACT US if the information on this page is no longer accurate, and you want to suggest adding or removing noted speed traps in your area or where you have recently traveled.

-Trans-Canada Hwy 1 (Mainland)
+Speed Traps along the Trans-Canada Hwy 1 (Mainland)

 Trans-Canada Hwy 1, Between Golden and Field

 Probable laser set with three patrol cars.
 Line of four cars passed cop at same speed.
 Cop pulled out a particular car that had been weaving in and out, passing recklessly etc but “out of sight of the cruisers” No Cell coverage in this area so called in complaint unlikely the reason.
 No detectors were set off.
 This stretch of road requires extreme attention, with bad curves, frequent rock fragments etc. Speed limit 80kph, most vehicles can’t make the corners it has at 70kph.
 Cars parked near short four lane zone located on south bank of Kicking Horse River. police observation point unknown.

 Our town has a population of only 9,000, but we have a local R.C.M.P. detachment of about 30 members- of which 15 are strictly “road enforcement/hi-way patrol” There is only ONE main E/W route- T.C.H.#1- which is HEAVILY RADARED.
 Travelling West to Kamloops & Vancouver- drivers should take care in the last 15-20 miles EAST of the town.
 The LONG straightaways look inviting- but BEWARE!!
 Officers use ALL TYPES incl.
 LASER on this stretch.
 Also beware on the WEST side, leaving town, up to around 10-15 miles out.
 Same Rules!!